 Ray is a Lecturer in Mathematics Education at Plymouth University.
 He has taught in five primary schools in England and one in Australia and became headteacher of Roxwell CE Primary School, in 2000.
 Ray has also been a lecturer in mathematics education:at four other universities before accepting his current position.
 Ray has also co-edited the MA's journal Primary Mathematics.

 Barry Lewis was the Director of Maths Year 2000, and then President of The Mathematical Association in 2002 - 2003.
 In 2005 - 2010 he served as its Chair of Council and as Chair of Publications in 2011 - 2016.
 Barry spent most of his working life in academic and reference publishing, but now has time to pursue his greater interest - mathematics.
 He writes regularly for The Mathematical Gazette and has written a number of monographs in mathematics - mostly in Combinatorics and Enumeration.

-Cherri Moseley - Chair of Membership Committee
+Cherri Moseley - Chair of Conference Committee

 Cherri is an independent primary mathematics consultant and writer.
 She delivers training for schools and Local Authorities as well as working in partnership with a range of providers.
 Cherri has written a wide variety of mathematics resources for teachers and also advises leading educational publishers.
 She has visited schools in Hungary and Portugal to explore teaching methods and approaches.

 Dave Pountney was subject head of Mathematics at Liverpool John Moores University until his retirement in 2010 and he has taught mathematics to mathematics, engineering and science students for over 35 years.
 He has been a member of the Liverpool Mathematical Society for many years and represents Liverpool branch at MA Branches committee meetings.
 He was Chair of Branches in 2010 - 2016.